 Download Power BI Desktop directly

 To download the Power BI Desktop executable from the Download Center, select Download from the Download Center page.
-Then, specify a 32-bit or 64-bit installation file to download.
+Then specify the 32-bit or 64-bit installation file to download.

-You're prompted to run the installation file after you've finished downloading it.
+You're prompted to run the installation file after you finish downloading it.

-Power BI Desktop ships as a single .exe installation package that contains all supported languages, with a separate .exe file for the 32-bit and 64-bit versions.
-The .msi packages are discontinued, requiring the .exe executable for installation.
-This approach makes distribution, updates, and installation (especially for administrators) much easier and more convenient.
+Power BI Desktop ships as a single .exe installation package that contains all supported languages, with separate .exe files for the 32-bit and 64-bit versions.
+The .msi packages are no longer available.
+You need the executable for installation.
+This approach makes distribution, updates, and installation much easier and more convenient, especially for administrators.
 You can also use command-line parameters to customize the installation process, as described in Using command-line options during installation.

 After you launch the installation package, Power BI Desktop installs as an application and runs on your desktop.

-Installing the downloaded (MSI) version (deprecated), and the Microsoft Store version of Power BI Desktop on the same computer (sometimes referred to as a side-by-side installation) is not supported.
+Installing the deprecated msi version and the Microsoft Store version of Power BI Desktop on the same computer.
+Sometimes referred to as a side-by-side installation isn't supported.
 Manually uninstall Power BI Desktop before you download it from the Microsoft Store.

-When you launch Power BI Desktop, a welcome screen is displayed.
+When you launch Power BI Desktop, a welcome screen appears.

-If you're using Power BI Desktop for the first time (that is, the installation isn't an upgrade), you're prompted to fill out a form or sign in to the Power BI service before you can continue.
+When you launch Power BI Desktop for the first time, if the installation isn't an upgrade, you're prompted to fill out a form or sign in to the Power BI service before you can continue.

-From there, you can begin creating data models or reports, then share them with others on the Power BI service.
+After that, you can begin creating data models or reports, and share them with others on the Power BI service.
 Check out the Next steps section for links to guides to help you get started using Power BI Desktop.